HowestDAE/DAE13-alessandromanzini/README.md

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+To run this project you will need the following software:
 * Visual Studio 2022

 ### How to run the project